-Women who have ovarian cysts may experience sharp pain if a cyst leaks fluid or bleeds a little, or more severe, sharp, and continuous pain when a large cyst twists.
+Women who have ovarian cysts may experience sharp pain if a cyst leaks fluid or bleeds a little, or more severe, sharp, and continuous pain when a large cyst twists or ruptures - this is probably the most common gynecologic cause of acute onset pelvc pain.
 Fortunately, most small cysts will dissolve without medical intervention after 2 or 3 menstrual cycles; however large cysts and those that don't rectify themselves after a few months may require surgery to remove the cysts.

 An ectopic pregnancy is one that starts outside the uterus, usually in one of the fallopian tubes.
 Pain caused by an ectopic pregnancy usually starts on one side of the abdomen soon after a missed period, and may include spotting or vaginal bleeding.
 Ectopic pregnancies can be life-threatening if medical intervention is not sought immediately.
 The fallopian tubes can burst and cause bleeding in the abdomen, if left untreated.
 In some cases surgery is required to remove the affected fallopian tube.